SSLMate/certspotter/man/certspotter.md

 `SENDMAIL_PATH`

-:   Path to the sendmail binary.
+:   Path to the sendmail binary used for sending emails.
 Defaults to `/usr/sbin/sendmail`.

 # SEE ALSO